Pepper is Hull's home hero - ER Junior Championship report

 A three hole aggregate loop was decreed over holes 1, 4 and 5.
 Spectators followed the two gladiators up the first fairway in the setting sun (pictured below) and were treated to an hour's golf which wouldn't have been out of place on the PGA Tour.
 George thought he had it won a couple of times only for Ewan to drive into the right greenside bunker at the downwind 5th and escape from the sand to 3 feet and nervelessly holing out to take us to sudden death over the same holes in order.

-It was now the turn of Pepper to summon up his touch around the greens with a miraculous up and down for par at the 1st, leaving Mckenzie to once again show some nerve by holing from 4 feet to keep us going in front of around 50 spectators and officials.
+It was now the turn of Pepper to summon up his touch around the greens with a miraculous up and down for par at the 1st, leaving Mackenzie to once again show some nerve by holing from 4 feet to keep us going in front of around 50 spectators and officials.
 Both parred the 4th, before we finally found a winner at the 5th.

 Phew!